Could you summarise your research and share it with the public in just 3 minutes?

 What is 3MT®?

-3MT® competitions challenge participants to explain their research effectively and concisely to a non-specialist audience in three minutes, helping to develop their presentation and research communication skills.
+3MT® competitions challenge participants to explain their research effectively and concisely to a non-specialist audience in three minutes, helping to develop their public engagement and research communication skills.
+You'll be up against the clock, so you'll need to condense your work as well as making it accessible to the general public - while only having one slide to help you present!

 Why should I apply?